Los Angeles Historic Preservation Overlay Zone: History

 In 1987, the city ruled against the Highland Park Heritage Trust as well as local residents to allow for the demolition of two Craftsman homes in Highland Park.
 At that time, residents stated that the defeat taught them how to organize and how to develop the skills to achieve HPOZ designation.
 In 1992, Highland Park became the sixth, and the largest, HPOZ in the city.
 The HPOZ covers most of Highland Park along with portions of Mount Washington and Montecito Heights and includes 1500 structures deemed to have historic value.

 By 2001, the city had established 22 HPOZs, including Vinegar Hill, which was the city's smallest HPOZ.
 Although the original Vinegar Hill neighborhood was much larger, the HPOZ is a little more than one block - the south side of ninth street and both sides of tenth street.

 Discussion about forming an HPOZ in Van Nuys started in 2001.
 In 2005, a section of Van Nuys became the first HPOZ in the San Fernando Valley.

 In 2011, a home designed by Paul Revere Williams located in the Miracle Mile North HPOZ was badly damaged during a residential fire.
 Since it was a contributing structure to the HPOZ, the homeowner was encouraged by the Office of City Planning to seek out an architect who understood Williams' work before beginning repairs.

 In 2011, the Los Angeles Conservancy sponsored a tour of homes in three different HPOZ neighborhoods: Country Club Park, Windsor Village and Wilshire Park.

 In 2017, the Los Angeles Times published guidelines on "common ways you might be ruining" your home.
 Critiquing what the Times called the "flipster crowd" (hipsters who flip houses), the Times specifically cited HPOZ guidelines and advised repairing historic doors and keeping original windows (rather than replacing with vinyl).

-By 2023, the city had 35 HPOZ neighbhorhoods.
+By 2023, the city had 35 HPOZ neighborhoods.